Index of American Indian languages

 and teachers to look through our main Lenape language

 about the tribe, but here are our answers to the questions we are most often asked by children, with

 Lenni Lenape pictures and links we believe are suitable for all ages.

 How do you pronounce "Lenape?"
 What does it mean?

 Lenape is pronounced "Leh-NAH-pay" and it means "the people."

 Sometimes you will see this name spelled Lenápe or Lenapi instead.
-The tribe is also known as the Lenni Lenape ("true people") or the Delaware Indians
+The tribe is also known as the Lenni Lenape ("regular people") or the Delaware Indians

 (after the Delaware River, which runs through Lenni Lenape territory.)